 - 6.12 The Authority's general policy objective is to ensure its level of debt is prudent, affordable and sustainable over the longer term (i.e. keeping financing costs to a minimum whilst addressing the key associated risks): - Interest Rate Risk - Refinancing Risk - 6.13 To limit the impact of a future rise in interest rates, the proposed strategy is to maintain a minimum proportion of fixed rate borrowing of 70%.
-In order to achieve this target, the Authority is likely to require £15.8M of fixed rate borrowing over the period, with the majority arising in 2023/24 or later.
+In order to achieve this target, the Authority is likely to require £23.8M of fixed rate borrowing over the period.
 The remaining 30% could be funded through temporary borrowing and internal cash resources. - 6.14 To protect the Authority from refinancing risk, officers will operate within the maturity limits set out in the TM Strategy.
 The Authority has a balanced maturity profile which is currently well within these limits.